Phyllis M. Ryan: Coalition of Concerned Citizens (1967-1969)

+Ryan and her husband moved to New Haven after he had obtained two posts in the Yale School of Medicine and the newly-opened Connecticut Mental Health Center.
+In 1967, two events occurred in New Haven which prompted the creation of a local organization, the Coalition of Concerned Citizens, in which Ryan and her husband became early organizers and spokesmen (sic), while she became its acting steering committee chairman (sic).
+First, on October 26, Fred Harris, the president of the Hill Parents Association (HPA), was arrested on a narcotics charge.
+Second, on November 7, Democrat Richard C. Lee was elected as the mayor of the city.

+The first event was catalytic.
+Ryan recalled “Word of this spread like wildfire around the black community, especially word of the manner of his arrest: the Gestapo-like qualities of the policemen coming in and so forth.”
+She recounted that Mrs. Harris had been forced to dress while policemen were in the room.
+Furthermore: “The quality of this got all over town, quickly, and by nightfall what we had planned as a small, sort of figure-out-what-the-problem-is meeting had turned into a large group, a group of some 50 people.”
+Ryan concluded: “Their conviction that there was police harassment in this city, and that Lee was a bad guy, and that he wasn’t doing anything about the harassment, but was in fact allowing the police to run rampant, is supported by the fact that 3,000 bucks was raised that night.
+And that’s a serious conviction.”

+By the summer of 1969, Ryan and her husband had endured a succession of negative experiences in New Haven which included them being arrested for picketing the home of a local housing official.
+Consequently, they decided to leave New Haven and to return to Boston, where he took up a new post in Boston College.

-Prison reform
+Prison reform (1972)

 Ryan, as part of the Ad Hoc Committee on Prison Reform, worked to improve conditions of prisons, with efforts particularly focused on Walpole State Prison in Walpole, Massachusetts.
 Ryan and the Committee started a civilian observation program that brought civilians into the prisons to witness conditions first-hand.
 She also worked closely with inmates to advocate and help them advocate for their rights, especially when it came to prison-guard brutality.

-Welfare reform
+Welfare reform (1972)

-In 1972, after a welfare reform bill passed the U.S. House of Representatives, the Senate Finance Committee amended the bill, adding a clause that would require welfare recipients to work on Federal projects in order to continue receiving Federal aid.
+In 1972, after a welfare reform bill passed the U.S. House of Representatives, the Senate Finance Committee amended the bill, adding a clause that would require welfare recipients to work on Federal projects in order to continue receiving Federal Aid.
 Ryan, a member of the Committee Against Bogus Welfare Reform, spoke out against the amended bill for requiring work, with no guaranteed minimum wage, from those already in need.
 She also argued that single mothers on this welfare plan would have to find affordable daycare for their children.
 The amendment ended up being rescinded from the bill.